Skip to content

 Using from_records() to create a DataFrame from a list of tuples

-You can see from the above image that almost everything is the same as the first approach, and it returns a DataFrame with proper rows and columns.
+As shown in the above image, the approach is nearly identical to the first one, and it returns a DataFrame with the correct rows and columns.

 That’s it!